simonkrenger/k8s-isolation/README.md

 The `entropy` container consumes randomness by repeatedly querying `/dev/random`.
 This will deplete the entropy pool for the kernel.
 Typically, entropy is system-wide and is not namespaced.

+### logspam

+The `logspam` container writes a lot of data to `stdout`.
+Depending on your configuration, this can overwhelm your logging stack or logging infrastructure.

 ## Usage

 The containers in this repository are available as trusted builds on [Docker Hub](https://hub.docker.com/r/simonkrenger/).